 Service:

 Serving with the Babolat Pure Aero 98 is fine and with more than enough power and precision.
 Also no big change compared to its predecessor.
 I do notice with the returns that there are cases where contact above the sweet spot feels a bit dead.
 This is most noticeable when returning powerful serves where you have to reach for the ball.
 There is little vibration or discomfort, but with balls outside the sweet spot many balls come less deep than expected.
-This is not entirely unexpected with a frame that is placed in the tour player category, but it may be something where you as a regular player need more swingweight.
+This is not entirely unexpected with a blade that is placed in the tour player category, but it may be something where you as a regular player need more swingweight.
 For example, I would put a little lead on my returns on 2 and 10.
 For that little bit of extra punch to be able to hit through hard serves.

 Conclusion: